Last updated: 18.02.2024

 Set includeVehicle = “true”.

-See Taking account of pricing weight when calculating CO2 emissions above.
+See Take pricing weight into account when calculating CO2 emissions above.

 Set includeVehicle = “true”.